 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision Detailed planning and objectives for literacy and numeracy with differentiated outcomes for all groups.
 Termly opportunities for parents to meet teachers for all pupils.
-Happy and Worry boxes School Council House Captains Peer reading Pupil conferencing SEND pupils are included in all consultation groups.
+Happy and Worry boxes School Council House Captains Peer reading Pupil conferencing Children are encouraged to communicate via the virtual learning environment.
+SEND pupils are included in all consultation groups.
 Additional provision is developed in light of student voice.
 Individual support is responsive to the views of the pupil.
-Pupils views are an integral part of TAC meetings and SEND Assess, Plan, Review meetings Pupils views are incorporated into Personalised curriculums All documentation is presented in a format that is accessible to the pupil.
+Pupils views are an integral part of TAC meetings and SEN reviews Pupils views are incorporated into Personalised curriculums All documentation is presented in a format that is accessible to the pupil.